 Drying reduces the amount of oil in each plant, but can greatly increase your yield per batch because you will be able to fit more material into each batch.
 Drying should be done slowly and NOT in direct sunlight.

 Clean the still before use if you haven't already done so (see step number 8 for more info).
-Next, fill the still with distilled water.
+Next, one still with distilled water.
+This still will act as a boiler.
 Make sure you have enough water in the still to complete the distillation.
 Depending on the plant and on the quantity, distillation can take anywhere from a half-hour to six hours or more after the water boils.

-Turn the heat to high and boil the water in the still.
-Most plants will release their essential oils at 212 degrees Fahrenheit (the boiling point of water at sea level- adjust for altitude).
+Turn the heat to high in the boiler and adjust as necessary once boiling temp is reached.
 As the still is heating up turn on the water for the condenser.
 It is recommended to turn the condensing water on at 150 Fahrenheit.
-Once the water is boiling and the condensing water is flowing the essential oils should begin to come through the drip-arm and into your collection jar.
+Once the water is boiling and the condensing water is flowing the essential oils should begin to come through the drip-arm and into your collection vessel.
 The distillation process is pretty hands-off, but you will want to make sure that you do not run out of water in your still as this will damage the distillation equipment.

 7. Store the oil

-Once the oil has been harvested, store the oil in an airtight glass container, leaving as little headroom as possible.
-If you harvested a bit of oil, a medicine dropper will do.
-For larger amounts, small mason jars might be appropriate.
+Once the oil has been harvested, store the oil in an airtight, tinted glass container, leaving as little headroom as possible.
+Store hydrosol in a clear glass container.
+Keep both in a cool dry location to achieve maximum shelf life.